sap-tutorials/Tutorials/tutorials/hxe-howto-eclipse/hxe-howto-eclipse.md

 ---
 title: How to download and install the HANA Eclipse plugin
-description: Provide details on the install the HANA Eclipse Plugin and setup for using Eclipse to connect to HANAExpress.
+description: Provide details on the install the HANA Eclipse Plugin and setup for using Eclipse to connect to SAP HANA, express edition.
 primary_tag: products>sap-hana\, express-edition
 tags: [  tutorial>beginner, products>sap-hana\, express-edition ]
 ---